Scout9Official/scout9-nodejs/README.md

 ]
 ```

-In the `.initiators.entities` we can define custom fields that the Pocket Scout can search for and store in the
+In the `.initiators.entities` we can define custom fields that the Scout9 can search for and store in the
 conversation

 In this example we include a custom entity field `pizzaSize` which can be described as a small or personal pizza.